tixl/tixl-sdk-js/readme.md

 Setup an env variable for the gateway.
 Only the test gateway can currently be used: `REACT_APP_GATEWAY=https://gateway.tixl.dev`

 ### Crypto Interface

+⚠️ The interface is much shorter for the optional-privacy version.
+But we keep it for now.

 All crypto-related functions are platform dependent and need a suiting implementation.
 The interface for our `crypto` requirements are defined in the [tixl-types](https://github.com/tixl/tixl-types/blob/master/src/Crypto.ts) repository.